kartinki/kartinki/README.md

 1ceebb2cf4b0425a0ea1e1cb49810a07_big.jpg    // 960x720
 ```

-And $result will be instanse of happyproff\Kartinki\Result:
+And $result will be instanse of kartinki\Kartinki\Result:

 ```php
 <?php